By Melissa Baluk on April 18, 2023

 Three reasons why UBC is one of BC’s Top Employers this year:

-- UBC supports employees through various stages of life, from maternity leave top-up payments for mothers-to-be and flexible work options to help balance personal and family commitments to phased-in retirement work options for those in the later stages of their career.
+• UBC supports employees through various stages of life, including top-up payments for adoptive parents and mothers-to-be, flexible work options to help employees balance personal and family commitments, and phased-in retirement work options for those in the later stages of their career.

-- UBC helps employees plan for the future with retirement planning assistance services and contributions to a defined contribution pension plan.
+• UBC helps employees plan for the future with retirement planning assistance services and contributions to a unique “Target Benefit Pension Plan” that features elements of both a defined benefit and defined contribution pension plan.

 UBC offers a variety of opportunities for professional development as well as creating connections with colleagues, such as through the UBC Hot Lunch initiative (monthly lunches with a senior leader who shares their personal and professional experience).